This glossary defines terminology as it is used in the context of UPS and UPD.

-A person who develops and maintains software products, and makes them available for distribution by installing and declaring them to the KITS or other distribution database.
+A person who develops and maintains software products, and makes them available for distribution.
 Sometimes called a product maintainer.

-A person who downloads UPS products from a distribution node (through UPD, UPP or FTP), installs them on a local system, and declares them to a local UPS database (often the local system administrator acts as the product installer).
+A person who downloads UPS products from a distribution node (through UPD or FTP), installs them on a local system, and declares them to a local UPS database (often the local system administrator acts as the product installer).

 The term product instance, or just instance, is used to represent a copy of a product, namely a unique combination of product name, version, flavor and qualifiers within a UPS database.
 For a given product, multiple instances may exist in the database to allow users a choice of version and/or flavor/qualifier pair.
 A product instance may be chained; hence the term "the current instance of a product".

 The name of a UPS product as it appears in its UPS database files.